wpmetabox/docsv2/docs/tutorials/add-testimonials.md

 After installing the MB Testimonials extension, you will see that a **Testimonials** menu also be auto-created.

-## 1. Add content to the testimonials
+## 1. Adding content to the testimonials

 Go to the **Testimonials** menu and click **Add New** to create a new post.